 Where it works best

-Experiment-driven pricing works best for apps with large traffic bases (1M+ MAU), where data accumulates quickly.
+Experiment-driven pricing works best for apps with large traffic bases (1M+ MAU), where cohort data accumulates quickly.
 It’s especially suited to subscription apps in mature categories like fitness, education, meditation, or utilities.
 This app pricing model also shines for products at the scaling stage, where squeezing more from paywalls matters most, and for global apps, where geo-pricing differences can be validated directly.

 How to implement experiment-driven pricing